 What are Google Ads?
 The easiest explanation is that it is an online advertising platform.
 Like every online marketing platform, things are certainly a bit more complex than that.
 But the following information is meant to help provide you with an introduction to Google Ads, how they can be used, why they work, and where to get started.
 So let’s jump in and find out more about how you can use Google Ads to grow your business or build your organization!

-Who are Google Ads for?
 Can they work for businesses and organizations of all sizes?

 YES!
 The beauty of Google Ads is that they allow you to target your specific geographic area, demographics, interests, and more, making them a great fit for everyone from international corporations to local small-town shops.
 You can also decide your budget with Google Ads–you tell Google how much you’re willing to spend each month, and they show your ads until your budget limit is reached.

-How can I compete with big businesses?
 Won’t they just outbid me with their larger budget?

 Types of Google Ads

 To start, there are a few ways that you can reach your audience using Google Ads.
+There are a variety of different types of ad formats, but we’ll address some of the most common ones.

-- Search ads
+- Search ads (including local search ads)

 - Display Ads